gauravsgr/amcheck/README.md

 2. This app is for demonstration purpose only.
 Check with the website for any t&c.
 3. This app can also be run in docker.
 Preferred mode if you want to run the application as it.
 Docker installs both chrome and chromedriver.
 Steps are:

-Create docker Image
+[A] Create docker Image
 * docker build -t ammscraper .

-Run docker image in container in interactive mode
+[B] Run docker image in container in interactive mode
 * docker run --rm -it ammscraper
 * python3 scrape_ammo.py
 OR Run docker image in detached mode